 Well, this was the craziest month.
 André went to Norway, spent about 4 days at home, and then headed off to the US for his sister’s wedding.
 André has two younger siblings, his brother Mark (who visited us here over a year ago) and a sister Jenae.
 She was married with two children but, over the last 6 months, got a divorce and got engaged.
-It wish we could have all been there for her specResized_DSC00059ial day but it was way too expensive to send the whole family.
+It wish we could have all been there for her special day but it was way too expensive to send the whole family.
 I told André he needed to go and off he went.
 Hopefully he will blog about his experiences there some day and I can’t wait to meet my new brother-in-law, niece and nephew – hopefully in Philly sometime soon.

 Meanwhile, I had the kids on a weekend with no particular plans.
 We decided to make a picnic lunch and head over to Fort Beauregard for some hiking adventures and wild strawberry (frais de bois) picking.